Online Application Deadline: Friday, June 14, 2019!

 No prior civic engagement, volunteering, or social justice experience is needed to apply.
-Ideal candidates will have a curiosity about social issues; a desire to understand how government, businesses, and social culture create the opportunities and injustices that exist in Chicago and beyond; above average social skills that allow them to function well within an incredibly diverse (racial, economic, cultural, gender, etc.) student cohort; and a desire to learn how any future career can serve to improve our world.
+Ideal candidates will have a curiosity about social issues; a desire to understand how government, businesses, and social culture create the opportunities and injustices that exist in Chicago and beyond; good social skills that allow them to function well within an incredibly diverse (racial, economic, cultural, gender, etc.) student cohort; and a desire to learn how any future career can serve to improve our world.
 Chicago Bound professional staff are highly trained, experienced, and well-connected social educators who have years of experience mentoring, educating, and administering programs for students and career professionals.
-Chicago Bound student leaders are all alumni of the program, and current UChicago students.

 Immersion in the city of Chicago

-- Learn about the range of social justice issues that Chicago communities face.
+- Learn about social justice issues that Chicago communities face.

 - Examine the root causes of these issues and how they play out in specific communities on the north, west, and south sides of Chicago.